 If you are dissatisfied with the decision of the Level 2 Internal Review, you may submit a written request for External Review conducted by a qualified Independent Review Organization (IRO).
-You must follow both Internal Review steps prior to requesting an External Review.
 The request must be submitted to the Claims Office in writing within 4 months after the date of the notice of the adverse benefit determination for the Level 2 Internal Review.
 Contact Risk Management for an External Review Form.